ucsb-cs9/s25/_lab/lab03.md

 - Practice writing pytests to ensure your recursive functions are correct.

 ## Cybersecurity Context:

+Recursion is frequently used in contexts where the problem is well defined and can be divided into smaller, similar subproblems.
-Recursion is frequently used in cybersecurity applications including password checking, directory traversal, network packet analysis, and cryptographic algorithms.
+The cybersecurity applications for recursion include security audits, password checking, directory traversal, network packet analysis, and cryptographic algorithms.
 The recursive functions you'll implement in this lab represent simplified versions of real-world cybersecurity operations.

 Before you get started, make sure to read up on recursion, specifically Chapter 4.2.